Skip to main content

 }

-When Khaos completes the oraclize, Khaos executes a callback function.
-The smart contract address to which the callback is called is considered the same as the address that emitted the event.
+When Khaos completes the oraclization process, it executes a callback function.
+The callback is sent to the same smart contract address that emitted the event.

-You can change the callback function name and arguments as you like with user-defined Khaos functions.
+You can customize the callback function name and arguments using user-defined Khaos functions.
 An example is shown below.

 info

-We recommend that you verify that the caller of the callback function is Khaos, for example by verifying the caller's address or a unique key that only Khaos knows as an argument.
+We recommend verifying that the callback function is called by Khaos.
+This can be done by checking the caller's address or by including a unique key known only to Khaos as an argument.

 function callback(bool _result) external {